 Another notable example is the prenup between Justin Timberlake and Jessica Biel.
 This agreement includes an infidelity clause stipulating significant financial penalties in case of marital unfaithfulness.
 Such clauses highlight the tailored nature of prenups in addressing individual concerns.

-Tom Cruise and Katie Holmes also had a prenup that played a significant role in their divorce settlement.
+Tom Cruise and Katie Holmes also had a prenup that was significant in their divorce settlement.
 Their agreement facilitated a smoother separation by predetermining asset distribution, demonstrating how prenups can minimize disputes during divorce proceedings.

 Common Scenarios